Guide

 - Both require high-quality, well-structured, authoritative content

-- The techniques are complementary — good GEO also improves your SEO
+- The techniques are complementary, and good GEO also improves your SEO

 For Developers: Use the Foglift API

-Check your GEO score from the terminal or integrate it into your CI/CD pipeline:
+Check your AI Readiness Score from the terminal or integrate it into your CI/CD pipeline:

 What does GEO stand for?